"""

 meas_behavior : str or callable

-A string or callable indicating the behavior of the ressource computation
+A string or callable indicating the behavior of the resource computation

 Returns